Open-Attestation/documentation-website/website/docs/integrator-section/transferable-record/overview.md

 sidebar_label: Overview
 ---

 A Transferable Record is an extended form of a verifiable document, which allows the document to have an owner.
-Transferable Records reference the properties listed in [UNCITRAL Model Law on Electronic Transferable Records](https://www.uncitral.org/pdf/english/texts/electcom/MLETR_ebook.pdf).
+Transferable Records reference the properties listed in [the UNCITRAL Model Law on Electronic Transferable Records](https://www.uncitral.org/pdf/english/texts/electcom/MLETR_ebook.pdf).

 This makes Transferable Records usable for documents like: